Sage-Bionetworks/Synapse-React-Client/README.md

 ## Release Cycle

-### Standard Feature Branch
-1. Fork the repo
-2. Make a branch off develop
-3. When ready make a pull request against upstream develop and have another team member review
-4. Team member should merge branch into develop
+The develop branch was created from master
+Feature branches are created from develop
+When a feature is complete it is merged into the develop branch If an issue in master is detected a hotfix branch is created from master Once the hotfix is complete it is merged to both develop and master
+Notes:
-5. On a regular basis develop will be merged into master and a new package will be published
+On a regular basis develop will be merged into master and a new release will be published from master All proposed changes (to be merged into develop or master) must be via a Pull Request with a code review

-### Hotfix branch
-Hotfixes or changes needed immediately should be branched off of master, reviewed, and merged.
-Master should then be merged into develop.

 ## Updating this Project to New Releases